tpetzoldt/dynamic-R-models/README.md

 Some of the examples are in .Rmd (R markdown) format, from which HTML-web-documents can be compiled.
 See https://tpetzoldt.github.io for compiled versions.

-Questions and suggestions can be sent to the public R Dynamic Modeling Mailing list:
+Questions and suggestions can be posted to [StackOverflow](https://stackoverflow.com/) or sent the public R Dynamic Modeling Mailing list: https://stat.ethz.ch/mailman/listinfo/r-sig-dynamic-models

-https://stat.ethz.ch/mailman/listinfo/r-sig-dynamic-models